tcr/tinytusk/README.md

 ## structure

 All editing is done in-browser.
-The browser will produce a tarball that is sent to a job API, returning a token.
-This token can be polled intermittently until the job is completed.
+The browser IDE produces a tarball that is sent to a job API:

+* `/api/test` &mdash; returns a multipart message of build errors/warnings and the stdout+stderr of the application
+* `/api/build` &mdash; returns a multipart message of build errors/warnings and the binary of the application (Linux, 64-bit)

 ## license